Graduate Nursing

 NGR 5003L.
 Health Assessment Laboratory for Nurse Practitioners (2).
 (S/U grade only.)
 Prerequisite: Admission to the DNP or certificate programs.
 Corequisite: NGR 5003.
 This course provides the learner with a strong foundation in the health-assessment skills, history taking, physical-examination skills, laboratory, diagnostic, and radiographic modalities.
 The clinical laboratory component allows students to utilize assessment and diagnostic skills, and diagnostic reasoning process in the clinical setting.

 NGR 5053.
 Advanced Psychiatric Assessment and Diagnostic (2).
-Prerequisite: Admission into the Psychiatric/Mental Health Nursing certificate program.
+Prerequisite: Admission into the Psychiatric/Mental Health Nursing certificate program and discrete courses for Advance Pharmacology, Advance Health Assessment with lab, and Advance Pathophysiology.
 Program Corequisite: NGR 5053L.
-This course provides students with a knowledge base in mental health assessment of clients across the life span within the context of the advanced psychiatric mental health nursing role.
-Emphasis is on the acquisition and analysis of relevant data for the development of a comprehensive and holistic mental health assessment and subsequent diagnosis.
+This course provides students with a knowledge base in mental health assessment of clients across the life span within the context of the advanced psychiatric mental health-nursing role.
+Emphasis is on the acquisition and analysis of relevant data for the development of a comprehensive and holistic mental health assessment and subsequent diagnoses.

 NGR 5056C.
 Advanced Psychiatric Assessment and Diagnostics (3).
 Prerequisite: Admission into the Psychiatric/Mental Health Nursing certificate program.
 This course provides students with a knowledge base in mental health assessment of clients across the life span within the context of the advanced psychiatric mental health nursing role.
 Emphasis is on the acquisition and analysis of relevant data for the development of a comprehensive and holistic mental health assessment and subsequent diagnosis.
 Focus is on history taking, analysis, data categories, and specific techniques used to identify mental health problems and differential diagnoses in clients across the life span.